 What is LiDAR?

 Light Detection and Ranging (LiDAR) systems work in a similar way to sonar and radar but use light instead of sound or radio waves to measure distance.
-LiDAR units throw out pulsed light from a laser which calculates distance by measuring how long it takes to be reflected back to the unit.
+LiDAR units throw out pulsed light from a laser which calculates the distance by measuring how long it takes to be reflected back to the unit.
 Some LiDAR scanners measure around 1,000,000 ‘returns’ per second, enabling incredibly accurate 3D models to be created, with accuracies of around 5mm.

 The data collected via a LiDAR scanner is used to create a point cloud – a collection of millions of data points which together build a three-dimensional representation of a target object or area.
 Scanners can be mounted to vehicles, aircraft and even worn on a backpack to enable large scale areas to be mapped in minutes.